westonkl/Housing-Price-Prediction/README.md

 # Housing Price Prediction: Project Overview

 * Data preprocessing: took log of skewed numerics, created dummies for categoricals, and replaced null values with the mean of their respective column
-*Predicted housing prices with ridge, lasso, and elastic regression models *Found the most impactful coefficients(features) on predicting a house's price with lasso and elastic *Used xgboost to get a better score
+* Predicted housing prices with ridge, lasso, and elastic regression models
+* Found the most impactful coefficients(features) on predicting a house's price with lasso and elastic

-#Resources Used
+* Used xgboost to get a better score

+# Resources Used:

 **Python Version:** 3.6
 **Packages:** pandas, numpy, sklearn, matplotlib, scipy, xgboost